 - “It seems everything is way too high right now, maybe I’ll just wait until the markets go down, I don’t want to lose all my money!”

-While this article isn’t meant to be construed as financial advice, being too aggressive or too passive can both be hindrances to successful trading, and it’s very tricky for novice (and, frankly, many experienced) traders to find a functional medium.
+This article isn’t meant to be construed as financial advice; being too aggressive or too passive can both be hindrances to success.
+It’s very tricky for novice (and, frankly, many experienced) traders to find a functional medium.

 We mentioned digital technologies have created ways to bypass many trading constraints and empower inexperienced traders to become profitable.
 Digitization has streamlined access to information.